 Birth control pills, hormone replacement therapy, and other medications that contain estrogen can also increase the risk of blood clots.

-To diagnose a blood clot behind the knee, a doctor will carry out a physical examination of the affected area and check the person’s heart rate.
+To diagnose a blood clot behind the knee, a doctor will physically examine the affected area and check the person’s heart rate.
 They will ask the person about their symptoms and medical history, including any risk factors for blood clotting.

-- Duplex ultrasonography: This uses sound waves to check the flow of blood in the veins.
+- Duplex ultrasonography: This uses sound waves to check blood flow in the veins.

-- D-dimer blood test: This measures a substance that is present in the blood once a clot has broken up.
+- D-dimer blood test: This measures a substance present in the blood once a clot has broken up.

-- Contract venography: This is a type of X-ray.
+- Contrast venography: This is a type of X-ray.
 A doctor will inject a dye into the large vein near the foot and ankle.

 - MRI or CT scan: These imaging tests can provide visual evidence of the blood clots.
 Although doctors do not generally use them to diagnose DVT, these tests can help diagnose a PE.